-Detwiler freely and repeatedly admits that he lacks the funds to procure a bond and plans to file bankruptcy.
+Detwiler asserts that he lacks the funds to procure a bond and plans to file for bankruptcy.
 (Motion, p.
-10, 12.)
-This is fatal.
-Inability to pay a judgment due to a party's financial condition weighs in favor of requiring a bond, not waiving that requirement.
-E.g.,

-In re Carlson, 224 F.3d 716, 719 (7th Cir.
+19, 22.)
+But rather than proposing alternate security, he seeks a total waiver.
+Especially given the circumstances of Detwiler's contempt, this is improper.
+E.g., In re Carlson, 224 F.3d 716, 719 (7th Cir.
 2000) (denying total waiver of bond and holding lack of confidence that party will eventually pay required bond).